Ndlovu Youth Choir: History

 studio album Africa after they returned from America’s Got Talent.

 Their debut studio album Africa was released on November 29, 2019.
 The album won Best Adult Contemporary Album and debuted number one in South Africa.

 Their second album Rise was released on December 11, 2020.

 Their third studio album Grateful was released on April 29, 2022.
 They collaborated with 25K, Sun-El Musician, Tyler ICU and the National Youth Choirs of Great Britain.

 In 2025, a translation of "Bohemian Rhapsody" into Zulu language was authorized by surviving members of Queen and the Mercury Phoenix Trust.
 The Zulu version is performed by the Ndlovu Youth Choir under artistic director Ralf Schmitt, and combines isicathamiya (an a capella style) with kwassa kwassa (a type of music and dance from the Democratic Republic of Congo).

+Towards the end of January 2026, the choir announced their upcoming South Afican tour that would run from February 5, until August 2.
+They made their debut at the Edinburgh Fringe in 2026, appearing at the Assembly Rooms (August 6–30).